 President Botstein agrees the school has had liquidity problems.
 It’s a large part of the reason Bard started its endowment drive a couple years ago, to give it some backstop in its struggle to manage up to $50 million in operational expenses every year.
 After the financial crisis, Bard found its dependence on donors less able to bridge the gap.
 Tuition from international students, long a plus for the college, also started dropping during the Trump administration.

 But lately, Bard has improved its situation, Botstein said.
 The institution revamped its debt structure, lowering its bank exposure, thanks to a rise in donations.
-Moody’s Investors Service revised its outlook for the college to stable from negative, although it remains at a junk-rated B1.
+Moody’s Investors Service had listed the school at a junk-rated B1.
+The agency dropped coverage in January after Bard paid off that obligation.
+Standard & Poor’s late last year rated a newly floated bond issue BB+, which also is a high-yield designation, but is higher on the scale than Moody’s label; in fact, BB+ is the highest junk rating.
 A more robust endowment is the next step.

 In July, Bard will start receiving a 5% payout from the current $500 million commitment and will take full ownership of the $1 billion once the school completes fundraising.
 A 5% payout from the full $1 billion commitment would easily cover Bard’s operations of up to $50 million per year.